github/swift-style-guide/README.md

 _Rationale:_ Composition is usually preferable to inheritance, and opting _in_ to inheritance hopefully means that more thought will be put into the decision.

-#### Pass short inline closures after function arguments
+#### Use trailing closure syntax for short closures

-When you need to pass a short closure (upto about 5 lines) place it after the function parenthesis when possible (when it is the last function argument):
+When you need to pass a short closure (up to about 5 lines) place it after the function parenthesis when possible (when it is the last function argument):

 ```swift
 let newArray = map([1,2,3]) {